willymcallister/willymcallister.github.io/_articles/details.md

 comments: true
 ---

 Here's a template for inserting a Details tag into Jekyll kramdown.
 It allows you to use markdown syntax in both the summary and the body of the details tag.
-Replace SUMMARY and DETAILS with your content.

 {% capture summary %}SUMMARY{% endcapture %}
 {% capture details %}